Middleware

 • ls-middleware, to return a list of active middleware, ordered from inside outwards.

 • add-middleware, which adds a middleware to the stack.
 Optionally, a list of extra-namespaces could be provided for loading.
 This is useful when adding middleware that implement some form of deferred loading.
 Examples include cider-nrepl and refactor-nrepl.
-In these cases, some of the required namespaces might only be loaded upon first use, which may occur outside of a sideloading session, and thus fail.
 This feature allows us to pre-load namespaces when we add a middleware.
 If loading of any particular middleware fails, the stack will be unchanged.

 • swap-middleware, similar to add-, but replaces all existing middleware.
 Note that this may remove the dynamic-loader itself.